Skip to Content

 How much money do I have to put on the card?

 The minimum amount you can initially load onto the card is £100, 150 Euros or $200.
-The same minimum applies to subsequent top-ups, which could be an issue if you want to top up smaller amounts on the card.
+The same minimum applies to subsequent top-ups.
+This could be an issue if you want to top up smaller amounts on the card.

 What if there’s money left on the card at the end of the holiday?

-Once you get back you can get a refund on the currency held on your card back into your account and there is a redemption fee of £2 or 3 Euros for this, also you should bear in mind that the exchange rate may not as favourable as the rate you got initially.
+Once you get back you can get a refund on the currency held on your card back into your account.
+There is a redemption fee of £2 or 3 Euros for this.
+You should bear in mind that the exchange rate may not as favourable as the rate you got initially.

 Can I change my PIN to something I remember?